DamianArado/GSoC-2022-Phoenix/PROGRESS.md

 - In the last PR, I did make a few mistakes of writing trivial test cases that used `spies` a lot but thanks Fawad for his proper review, I realised that I was actually not testing the methods and objects accurately.
 - Hence, currently I'm working to update each and every test suite in the last PR.
 - After this, I would be revisiting the remaining files again and would add/update/remove things accordingly.
+- Still working on the last PR, should be ready by Friday.
+All thanks to Fawad, I could enhance the test suites due to his eye for details.
+His code review helps me a lot everytime.